wamoje/GoPhoTak/README.md

 subdirectories in the tatget directory, updates/adds EXIF data according to the json files and original EXIF data, renames the photos according to the scheme:
 PHYYMMDDnr and places them in the correct year/month directory.
+If two photoos are shot at the same second, the program will try to find the "subsecond" fields in the EXIF data and use that to make the name unique.
+If there is no subsecond to be found, or the name is still a duplicate, the program will extend the name with "xn" where n is a unique sequence number which will start by 1 and will be incremented until a unique filename is created.
 Options:
 -s - Source directory.
      Directory where the search for photos and belonging json files should start